MicroBlocksCN/microblocks-site/data/markdown/setup-linux.md

 The installer adds the user to the access group for the serial port, but that change does not take effect until the next reboot.

-After rebooting, start MicroBlocks.

-Once the MicroBlocks app is open, you can proceed to **Setting up your board**.

 #### Troubleshooting ####

 If **Software Install** does not work, click the **Download** button and save the file instead of opening it.